BloxSwaGaming/Blox-Bot/readme.md

 This is the official source code for Blox Bot (which is written entirely in discord.js).
-If you use any of the commands or code from my code it would be great if you credited me!
+I would really appreciate it if you credited me for using any of this code.

 >**[Invite Blox Bot!](https://dsc.gg/blox-bot)**